bnb51/bnb-portfolio/_test_items/mech_design.md

 This design was successfully implemented by the transit authority within one month of completion.

 ### Disclaimer
 This design has been shared with the permission of Hitachi Rail STS.
-Private information regarding the design specifications, part numbers, and any vendor or customer information have been excluded from this post to
+Private information regarding the design specifications, part numbers, and any vendor or customer information have been excluded from this post to protect the intellectual property of the company.